 While the College strives to make sure every individual feels safe and that they belong at TCNJ, we recognize that incidents of bias may occur.
 To this end, the College has created the Bias Education and Support Team to assist in these circumstances.
-If you feel that an incident has occurred, please submit a bias incident report at http://diversity.tcnj.edu/best.
+If you feel that an incident has occurred, please immediately report this to staff.
+You may also submit a bias incident report yourself at http://diversity.tcnj.edu/best.